 After performing Barry Manilow's "Weekend In New England," Chicago-born Jennifer Hudson is voted off American Idol.
 The 22-year-old singer, who had been performing on Disney Cruise Lines in a production of Hercules before auditioning for the show, seemed to win favor with the Idol voters two weeks earlier with a performance of Elton John's "Circle of Life."
 After she's eliminated from the Top 7, theories arise to explain the shocking loss: Was she the target of racism (the bottom three of the week are all African-American females)?
 Did a power outage in her native city block crucial votes?
 Elton John comes to Hudson's defense, calling the voters who snubbed her "incredibly racist."
 Hudson also refuses to take the loss in stride.
 She tells MTV: "I don't think it was based on talent, but if it was, I was robbed."

 Fantasia Barrino eventually wins the title, but Hudson will earn a few titles of her own off the Idol stage.
 Her breakthrough comes two years later in the form of an Academy Award-winning role in the movie Dreamgirls.
-Her self-titled debut album in 2008 will land at #2 on the Billboard 200 albums chart and earn four Grammy nominations, with a win for Best R&B Album.
+Her self-titled debut album in 2008 lands at #2 on the Billboard 200 albums chart and earns four Grammy nominations, with a win for Best R&B Album.